djangocon/2021.djangocon.us/_styleguide/styleguide.md

 # Card themes
 The following pattern can be used with an icon or without.
-Themes may be applied to individual cards with the named colors listed in `_settings.scss` using the class name pattern here: `<div class="card card-theme-eminence">`.
+Themes may be applied to individual cards with the named colors listed in `_settings.scss` using the class name pattern here: `<div class="card card-theme-brand-color1">`.
 SVG icons in these tiles will inherit the color of the card theme if there is no `fill` specified in the SVG file itself.